nabeel-oz/qlik-py-tools/docs/README.md

 1. Get Python from [here](https://www.python.org/downloads/).
 Remember to select the option to add Python to your PATH environment variable.

-2. You'll also need a recent C++ compiler such as [Microsoft Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools)
+2. You'll also need a recent C++ compiler such as [Microsoft Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
+If you are having trouble finding the correct installer try [this direct link](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15).

 3. Download this git repository and extract it to a location of your choice.
 The machine where you are placing this repository should have access to a local or remote Qlik Sense instance.

 4. Double click `Qlik-Py-Init.bat` in the repository files and let it do it's thing.
 You can open this file in a text editor to review the commands that will be executed.
 If everything goes smoothly you will see a Python virtual environment being set up and some packages being installed.
 Once the execution completes, do a quick scan of the log to see everything installed correctly.
-The libraries imported are: `grpcio`, `numpy`, `scipy`, `pandas`, `fbprophet`.
+The libraries imported are: `grpcio`, `numpy`, `scipy`, `pandas`, `fbprophet`, `scikit-learn`, `hdbscan`.

 5. Now whenever you want to start this Python service you can run `Qlik-Py-Start.bat`.
-You should see the message below once the service is up.
-If you get an error or no output check your firewall's inbound settings.
+If you get an error or no output in the terminal, check your firewall's inbound settings.
 You may need an inbound rule to open up port `50055`.
-If you need to change the port you can do so in the file `core\__main__.py` by opening the file with a text editor and changing the value of the `_DEFAULT_PORT` variable.
+If you need to change the port you can do so in the file `core\__main__.py` by opening the file with a text editor, changing the value of the `_DEFAULT_PORT` variable, and then saving the file.

 6. Now you need to [set up an Analytics Connection in Qlik Sense Enterprise](https://help.qlik.com/en-US/sense/February2018/Subsystems/ManagementConsole/Content/create-analytic-connection.htm) or [update the Settings.ini file in Qlik Sense Desktop](https://help.qlik.com/en-US/sense/February2018/Subsystems/Hub/Content/Introduction/configure-analytic-connection-desktop.htm).

 7. Finally restart the Qlik Sense engine service for Qlik Sense Enterprise or close and reopen Qlik Sense Desktop.
-The Python service must be up before the Qlik Sense engine comes up.
+This step may not be required if you are using Qlik Sense April 2018.
 If a connection between Python and Qlik is established you should see the capabilities listed in the terminal.

 ![handshake log](images/Run-02.png)
+###### Capabilities may change as this is an ongoing project.

 ## Usage